French-speaking electoral college

 The French-speaking electoral college is one of three constituencies of the European Parliament in Belgium.
 It currently elects 8 MEPs using the D'Hondt method of party-list proportional representation.
 It elected 9 MEPs until the 2007 accession of Bulgaria and Romania.

 Prior to the 1999 elections, electors in the German-speaking community were voting in the French-speaking electoral college, along with the rest of the Walloon region where they are located; they vote now in their own German-speaking electoral college.

 Boundaries

 The constituency corresponds to the French Community of Belgium.
 In officially bilingual Brussels, electors can choose between lists of this electoral college or those of the Dutch-speaking electoral college.
+In the rest of the country, voters vote according to the region in which they reside.

 Prior to the 2011–2012 state reform, electors could choose between both lists not only in Brussels, but in an area encompassing unilingually Dutch territory, Brussels-Halle-Vilvoorde.
 Some towns in the officially Dutch-speaking Brussels Periphery still have this option however.